writingstudiestree/wst2/CONTRIBUTING.md

 To test the server with the database in a production environment, `docker-compose up` can be used to start both the SvelteKit app and the database.

-If the SvelteKit application is changed, use `docker-compose up --build` to rebuild the `app` container.
+If the SvelteKit application is changed, use `docker-compose up --build app` to rebuild the `app` container.

 ## Creating a Pull Request